 The people of Skala Sykamias are good, but they are tired.
 I talked to one woman as I walked on the dusty road just outside the village on the way to Molyvos.

 I thought of the small village I had seen.
-The church and the tree and Demetra the ex-fisherman sashaying by, and the men mending their nets on the harbour wall; the tranquil beauty that I had seen of the place.
-And I couldn’t answer her.
+The church and the tree and Demetra the ex-fisherman sashaying by; the men mending their nets on the harbour wall; the tranquil beauty that I had seen of the place.
+And I couldn’t answer.

 PART TWO TO COME SOON…